Izaac Hindom: Member of the Supreme Advisory Council

-Following his resignation as the Governor of Irian Jaya, Hindom was appointed as a member of the Supreme Advisory Council, a council for advising the president on national matters, for the 1988—1993 term.
+Following his resignation as the Governor of Irian Jaya, Hindom was appointed a member of the Supreme Advisory Council, a council for advising the president on national matters, for the 1988—1993 term.
 He was inaugurated on 6 August 1988.
 He was subsequently appointed for two more terms in 1993 and 1998 until the council was disbanded on 31 July 2003.
 Overall, Hindom served as an advisor to four different presidents for almost 15 years.

 During his last term in the council, Hindom served in the political commission of the council.
 Hindom supported full regional autonomy for Papua, but he refused to support the Free Papua Movement in their independence movement for Papua.
 In relation to Papuan matters, Hindom requested the delay of the implementation of regional autonomy in Papua, and requested the Indonesian government to free Theys Eluay, a West Papuan independence activist.

-Hindom was appointed as a member of the board commissioners of the Freeport-McMoRan company in mid-1999.
+Hindom was appointed a member of the board commissioners of the Freeport-McMoRan company in mid-1999.
 According to Gabrielle Kirk McDonald, Hindom was appointed to represent the interests of indigenous Papuans in the company.